-Diego Luna Talks ‘Narcos: Mexico’ and Why Trump’s Wall is ‘Not Going to Stop Anything’ (EXCLUSIVE)
+Diego Luna Talks ‘Narcos: Mexico’ and Why Trump’s Wall Is ‘Not Going to Stop Anything’ (EXCLUSIVE)

 How did you prepare to play Félix, who was originally a corrupt cop and is essentially a shrewd businessman?

 One decision I made is: I’m not going to go out there and interview people.
-I’m just going to work with the materials that have been written, that are out there already, partly because he is alive…and it’s difficult to work with the perception of people who knew him…Another thing that was important was to learn about that decade in Mexico, to learn about the 80’s, about the Mexico that he was living in.
-I remember that Mexico as a kid – I was born in 1979 –…so I went back to kind of reconstruct it from an adult perspective.
-To see all the things that my father didn’t want me to see…so I could start thinking: ‘OK, so that was the context in which he was living: would he do that?’
+I’m just going to work with the materials that have been written, that are out there already….Another thing that was important was to learn about that decade in Mexico, to learn about the ’80s, about the Mexico that he was living in.
+I remember that Mexico as a kid – I was born in 1979….So I went back to kind of reconstruct it from an adult perspective, to see all the things that my father didn’t want me to see…so I could start thinking: ‘OK, so that was the context in which he was living.
+Would he do that?’
 But then it’s also just interpretation; it’s just my interpretation.
 And that’s what I like about the series…We are not claiming to do a documentary or a [meticulous] recreation of actual events.
 At the end of the day it’s fictional.

-There have been rumblings in the Mexican press against you for doing ‘Narcos’ related to how this could glorify the drug trade.
+There have been rumblings in the Mexican press against you for doing “Narcos,” relating to how this could glorify the drug trade.
 Do you think once the show is released this type of accusation will die down?

 Why would the Trump wall not work?